 - The first thing to consider is food.
 While food is synonymous with sports, make sure this gathering space is easy to get at but not in the way of the viewing.
 Here, Stinchcomb suggests double-sided food tables or stations for easy access.
 But, be sure to position them to the rear or periphery of the gathering space.
 That way, food won’t block the game.
 And, the BBQ sauce won’t end up on furniture or costly electronics or your buddy’s shirt.

 - Next, make sure the viewing gathering space is in an area where everyone is comfortable and can see the game.
 This means placing the big screen is in an open area where the bulk of guests will have a clear line of sight.
 Some options include, a home’s back exterior wall or the patio area.

 - Also, make sure you also have an area where friends can kick back and catch up.
 Or, perhaps they need to take a break if the game’s not quite going their way.
 To satisfy these folks, try creating an area between the other two gathering spaces—the food and game viewing.
 Here, people can chill out but still have access to the grub or game as needed.

-Of course, Stinchcomb also suggests a fan zone.
+- Of course, Stinchcomb also suggests a fan zone or backyard game area.
 This is a fun area to have on hand, to test your guests sport skills or help them blow off some steam.
-You can learn more about setting this up by checking out these other Game Day Tips: